sysbiosig/Jetka_et_al_Nature_communications_2018/README.md

 ## Instruction for use

+See instruction in specific scripts for more assistance

 ### How to run the software on your data

 1. R_codes - to simulate a model of receptor-ligand binding model with false signal and estimate its capacity for different false signal distribution, you need only to change initial paramteres given at the beginning of the script.